 Brian Handly, May 1st, 2017

-This article originally appeared on DigitalCommerce360.
+Portions of this article originally appeared on DigitalCommerce360.

 The marketing departments of both online and offline retailers have made use of customer data for decades.
 Location data has typically been isolated within the mobile ecosystem, and even more so inside a company’s own mobile app portfolio.
-This is changing and becoming a valuable tool in the marketer’s toolbelt.
+This is changing and becoming a valuable tool in the marketer’s tool belt.

 Almost everyone that walks into a retail store in the United States today has a smartphone in their pocket, purse, backpack or fanny pack.
 According to Pew Research, 77% of Americans now own a smartphone, with 92% of 18-29 year olds owning one.

 While the retail industry dabbles with using the mobile location data generated from smartphones, they haven’t fully realized the potential of this transformative technology.
 Most marketers use location data in retail today to trigger an immediate action when someone is in or nearby a location.
 The untapped opportunity comes in using location to measure the consumer path over extended periods of time.

 Indeed, location data’s fundamental value is the ability to know an audience.
 By knowing the places they visit in the real world, retailers can improve their advertising, product recommendations, and in-store experience.
 Mobile expands the use cases of location data for retailers by understanding consumers before, during, and after a shopping experience.

 To understand why location data matters, marketers should start with a baseline understanding of where it comes from, the types of location data available, and most importantly the use cases for location in retail.